 This policy has cost community associations millions of dollars over the years, despite the fact that, a) community association residents pay the same federal taxes as non-association residents and are equally in need of help as any other community after a disaster strikes, and b) most association roads, like any other municipal or county roads, are used by the local police, fire department, paramedics, school buses, and may be open to the public.

 The Stafford Act was passed to "alleviate the suffering and damage which result from disasters" by "providing Federal assistance programs for both public and private losses sustained in disasters."
 Regardless of whether community associations are viewed as public or private, the government has a duty not to exclude assistance in their time of need to the 62 million homeowners who live in common interest communities.

-CAI in conjunction with the state Legislative Action Committees are urged to continue to advocate that community associations should be eligible and entitled to federal assistance in the wake of a disaster.
+CAI, in conjunction with the state Legislative Action Committees, is urged to continue to advocate that community associations should be eligible and entitled to federal assistance in the wake of a disaster.
 This can be accomplished by classifying community association roads as essential under FEMA or, alternatively, implementing regular policies that would direct the President’s authority under the Stafford Act to provide relief to communities suffering a disaster.